Healthy Kids: My goal chart

 - eat breakfast every day

-- eat two servings of vegetables every day
+- eat two different kinds of fruit every day

 - drink water or milk every day.